vaishnaviE-12/task-management.api/README.md

 # Postman Setup:

-Set the request method to POST.URL: (http://localhost:5000/tasks).In the Body tab, select raw and choose JSON from the dropdown.
+Set the request method to POST.URL: (http://localhost:5000/tasks).
+In the Body tab, select raw and choose JSON from the dropdown.
 Paste this JSON data:
 '{
   "title": "Learn Node.js",